M4 carbine: History

+Development of the M4

-Following the adoption of the M16 rifle, carbine variants were also adopted for close quarters operations, the first of which was the CAR-15 family of weapons, which was used in the Vietnam War.
+Following the military adoption of the Armalite AR-15 as the M16 rifle, carbine variants were also adopted for CQC operations, the first of which was the CAR-15 family of weapons, which was used in the Vietnam War.
 However, these rifles had design issues, as the barrel length was halved to 10 in, which upset the ballistics, reducing its range and accuracy and leading to considerable muzzle flash and blast, meaning that a large flash suppressor had to be fitted.

 In 1982, the U.S. Government requested Colt to make a carbine version of the M16A2.
 At the time, the Colt M16A2 was the Colt 645, also known as the M16A1E1.
 Later that year, the U.S. Army Armament Munitions Chemical Command helped Colt develop a new variant of the XM177E2, and the U.S. Army redesignated the XM177E2 to the XM4 Carbine, giving the name as the successor to the M3 carbine.
 The carbine used the same upper and lower receiver as the M16A1, and fires the M855 cartridge along with the older M193 cartridges.
 In 1983, the 9th Infantry Division requested a Quick Reaction Program (QRP) for a 5.56mm carbine to replace the M1 carbine and M3 submachine gun in service.
 The XM4 was tested by the Army's Armament Research and Development Center (ARDC) in June 1983.
 Later, the gun was updated with improved furniture, and a barrel with rifling of 1 turn in 7 in.
 The ARDC recommended additional commonality with the M16A2 rifle, as well as lengthening the barrel to 14.5 in.
 In January 1984, the U.S. Army revised the QRP, and a month later, it formally approved development of the new carbine.

 In June 1985, the Picatinny Arsenal was given a contract to produce 40 prototypes of the XM4.
 Initially a joint program between the Army and Marines, in 1986 the Army withdrew their funding.
 The XM4 was finished in 1987, and the Marines adopted 892 for that fiscal year, with the designation "carbine, 5.56mm, M4".
-Owing to experience from the 1991 Gulf War, the Army gave Colt its first production contracts for M4 carbines in May and July 1993, and M4A1 carbines for SOCOM operators in February 1994.
+Owing to experience from the 1991 Gulf War, the Army gave Colt its first production contracts for M4 carbines in May and July 1993, and M4A1 carbines for United States Special Operations Command (SOCOM) operators in February 1994.